 With an “outbound PoC”, you take photo’s showing the cargo leaving in -presumably- good condition.
-In this phase it is important to show the cargoes in a comprehensive view: obviously, a photo of an undamaged left side of a box will not protect you from a claim of the right side damage.
+In this phase it is important to show the cargo in a comprehensive view: obviously, a photo of an undamaged left side of a box will not protect you from a claim of the right-side damage.

 2. Train to obtain quality

-Create structure to your PoC documentation.
+Create a structure for your PoC documentation.
 Store it as long as your potential liability lasts.

 - Link your records